 954 559-8979 or 954 114-1510

-Hotel Escondido, the stylish (and pricey) beach bungalows by Grupo Habita, are located relatively near Roca Blanca beach if you want to stay for a night or two.
+Where to Stay at Roca Blanca: Hotel Escondido, the stylish (and pricey) beach bungalows by Grupo Habita, are located relatively close to Roca Blanca beach if you want to stay for a night or two.

-And that’s not the end of things to do in Puerto Escondido!
+That’s not the end of things to do in Puerto Escondido!
 Read our Essential Puerto Escondido Travel Guide for more information on hotels, beaches, things to do, day trips and more in Puerto Escondido.
-Or go directly to these posts: